Maidstone United F.C.

 Maidstone United Football Club is a professional football club based in Maidstone, Kent, England.
-The team compete in the National League, at the fifth tier of the English football league system.
+The team competes in the National League South, the sixth level of the English football league system.
+The club's nickname is "The Stones" and they play in black and amber.

-The current club filled the void left by the old Maidstone United, which was a member of The Football League between 1989 and 1992.
-That club was forced out of the league following bankruptcy but the nucleus of a new club was built around the youth squad.
-Maidstone Invicta were originally a youth team but made the step up to adult football in 1992 after being elected to the Kent County League Fourth Division in 1993 and subsequently progressed through the non-league pyramid.
+Maidstone United was a member of The Football League between 1989 and 1992.
+That club was forced out of the league following bankruptcy, but the nucleus of a new club was built around the youth squad, Maidstone Invicta, which made the step up to adult football in 1992 after being elected to the Kent County League Fourth Division in 1993 and subsequently progressed through the non-League pyramid.
 They changed their name to Maidstone United in 1995.
-They played in the Isthmian League Premier Division from 2013 having been promoted from the Isthmian League Division One South and won the league in the 2014–15 season to gain promotion to the National League South (formerly the Conference South) for the 2015–16 season.
+They played in the Isthmian League Premier Division from 2013, having been promoted from the Isthmian League Division One South, and won the league in the 2014–15 season to gain promotion to the National League South (formerly the Conference South) for the 2015–16 season.

 Maidstone gained a second successive promotion to the National League in 2016, bringing fifth-tier football back to the town for the first time since the old club was promoted to the Football League in 1989.
 Maidstone were relegated in 2019, before winning the National League South title in 2022 and promotion back to the National League.

-Maidstone were without a stadium of their own from their creation until 2012 when the Gallagher Stadium, located near Maidstone town centre, was opened at the start of the 2012–13 season.
+However, they could not consolidate this position and were relegated the following season.
+In 2023–24, Maidstone reached the fifth round of the FA Cup for the first time, becoming the first team outside of the top five divisions to reach this stage since 1977–78.
+Maidstone were without a stadium of their own from their creation until 2012 when the Gallagher Stadium near Maidstone town centre opened at the start of the 2012–13 season.

-It was announced on 10th January 2023 that the club was in the process of a takeover, with a 51% controlling share in the club being sold to local businessman Alan Manchett.